Bathroom Renovations and the Use of Kaolinite

 The crystal structure displayed to the left, including all H atoms, is based on low-temperature (1.5 °K) neutron powder diffraction data (Bish, 1993) instead of the more common x-ray diffraction data that has been used since the time of Linus Pauling's original determination of the crystal structure of kaolinite in 1930.

 Porcelain tiles (sometimes called fully vitrified) have a different clay composition and typically fired at 1200-1400 degrees.
-They are very strong and are highly impervious to water, which is why Smart Style Bathrooms in Perth use them for bathroom renovations.
+They are very strong and are highly impervious to water, which is why many companies in Perth use them for bathroom renovations.
 Porcelain tiles can be unglazed with a polished, natural or textured finish.
 Alternatively, if glazed, they can be gloss, matte or textured.
 Semi-polished or ‘lappato’ finish is a textured tile that has been polished to a sheen while maintaining some of the texture and ruggedness.

 Natural stone tiles are typically marble, limestone, travertine or granite.
 As beautiful natural materials they have long been popular in high-end projects.
 They require more care in laying, with additional maintenance and care after installation.
 In bathrooms they have largely been replaced by porcelain tile imitations.

 Latest manufacturing methods for porcelain and ceramic tiles are now producing imitations that have the appearance of natural stone with the with all the benefits of ceramics, including much lower costs.
 Additionally, tile imitations of timber, concrete and many other finishes create an almost limitless amount of choice.